 Money laundering is a serious crime that involves hiding the illegal source or destination of money or assets obtained from criminal activities, such as drug trafficking, tax evasion, terrorism financing, or corruption.
 Money laundering enables criminals to evade taxes, avoid prosecution, and fund further illegal activities.
 According to the United Nations, the estimated amount of money laundered globally in one year is 2 - 5% of global GDP, or $800 billion - $2 trillion in current US dollars.

-Anti-money laundering (AML) is a set of laws, regulations, policies, and procedures to prevent, detect, and report money laundering and related crimes.
+Anti-money laundering (AML) is a set of laws, regulations, policies, and procedures to detect and prevent financial crimes, and report money laundering and related crimes.
 AML also covers combating the financing of terrorism (CFT) and proliferation financing (CPF), which are the use of funds or assets to support terrorist or nuclear activities.

 An AML checks verifies a customer's or business partner's identity and background to ensure they are not involved in money laundering or other criminal activities.
 An AML check also involves screening the customer or the business partner against various sanctions lists, watchlists, blacklists, and other sources of information that indicate potential risks or red flags.